4dolf/SzachyMSC/README.md

 -Jeremiasz Gorawski / bug tester.

+# Showcase
+-"Showcase.mov and "Files.mov" files are files that show how your project should work 😄

 # Known Issues:
 -our program works with Visual Studio 2022
 -our program does not work with Visual Studio Code